baptistegh/terraform-provider-lakekeeper/README.md

 Each release also contains a `terraform-provider-lakekeeper_${RELEASE_VERSION}_SHA256SUMS` file that can be used to check integrity.

-You can find the list of releases [here](https://github.com/baptistegh/terraform-provider-lakekeeper/releases).
-You can find the changelog for each version [here](https://github.com/baptistegh/terraform-provider-lakekeeper/blob/main/CHANGELOG.md).
+You can find the [list of releases](https://github.com/baptistegh/terraform-provider-lakekeeper/releases) and the [changelog](https://github.com/baptistegh/terraform-provider-lakekeeper/blob/main/CHANGELOG.md) for each version.

 ## Playground